96boards/documentation/ConsumerEdition/CE-Extras/GPIO/Examples/README.md

 ## I2C Examples

 - [Example #1 - Grove RGB backlit LCD module](I2C_Examples/Example_1.md)
-   - This example privides sample code for accessing and using the grove RGB backlit LCD module.
+   - This example provides sample code for accessing and using the grove RGB backlit LCD module.
 The example includes library installation instructions, code breakdown and download, build, run instructions.
-THis sample has been tested on all libmraa and libupm enabled 96Boards.
+This sample has been tested on all libmraa and libupm enabled 96Boards.

 ***